Key takeaways

 A home

 You have to live somewhere, right?
-But you can’t live in a stock fund or savings account.
-A home, on the other hand, can be occupied as your primary residence.
+You can’t live in a stock fund or savings account, but a house can be occupied as your primary residence.

-“A home can be an investment as well as provide tangible benefits,” says Bruce Ailion, a Realtor, real estate attorney and investor in the Atlanta area.
-“Say your home appreciates 5 percent a year; your alternative may be, for instance, a bond that also pays a 5 percent return.
-However, you can’t live in a bond.”
+“Say your home appreciates 5 percent a year,” says Bruce Ailion, a Realtor, real estate attorney and investor in the Atlanta area.
+“Your alternative may be, for instance, a bond that also pays a 5 percent return — however, you can’t live in a bond.”

 Why a house may not be a good investment